Ismael Londt: K-1

-Londt faced Singh Jaideep at the K-1 World Grand Prix 2012 in Tokyo Final 16 on October 14 and won via majority decision.
+Londt faced Singh Jaideep at the K-1 World Grand Prix 2012 in Tokyo final 16 on 14 October and won via majority decision.

-At the K-1 World Grand Prix 2012 Final on 15 March 2013 in Zagreb, Croatia, he faced Hesdy Gerges in the quarter-finals and won by TKO in round three after breaking Gerges' nose with a flying knee.
+At the K-1 World Grand Prix FINAL in Zagreb on 15 March 2013 in Zagreb, Croatia, he faced Hesdy Gerges in the quarter-finals and won by TKO in round three after breaking Gerges' nose with a flying knee.
 In the semis, he went up against Dževad Poturak, who was filling in for an injured Badr Hari, and won by another knee TKO when he broke Poturak's rib in round two.
 He lost to Mirko Cro Cop in the tournament final, dropped with a left high kick in round two before losing a unanimous decision.

 Some controversy later emerged, as Londt, and the rest of the Grand Prix participants would never receive their compensation.
 K-1 was supposed to pay Londt €300 000.

 He lost to Benjamin Adegbuyi by unanimous decision at Slamm!!
 Soema Na Basi IV in Paramaribo, Suriname on 8 August 2013.
 He was expected to fight Badr Hari at the A1 World Combat Cup in Eindhoven, Netherlands on 17 May 2014.
 The fight was cancelled.

 He was expected to defend his SUPERKOMBAT Heavyweight Title against Cătălin Moroșanu at the SUPERKOMBAT World Grand Prix IV 2014 in Almere, Netherlands on 27 September 2014.
 However, he pulled out once again this time due to undisclosed reasons.